 Table of Contents

 Cheesy Garlic Chicken Wraps are something I have come to appreciate more each year, especially on busy evenings when I still want real flavor on the table.
-As Chef Thomas, I trust this recipe because it works the same way every time I make it.
+As Chef Thomas, I trust this recipe because it works the same way every time I make it, much like the steady comfort of a stoved chicken recipe.

 The garlic brings depth without overpowering the chicken, and the melted cheese adds just enough comfort.
 Nothing about it feels fussy.
-The steps are straightforward, and the balance stays right if you keep the filling simple.
+The steps are straightforward, and the balance stays right if you keep the filling simple, a principle I also follow with my nariyal chicken recipe.
 It fits naturally into a normal weeknight rhythm.

 I make this most weeks when I have leftover chicken, and no one at my table seems to get tired of it.